Exploring the presence of a fifth force at the Galactic Center: Introduction

 \section{Introduction}

-General Relativity (GR) is the current, successful theory of gravity whose predictions have been extensively tested at Solar System scales and with gravitational waves emission by black holes (BHs) and binary pulsars \citep{Will:2014kxa, Will:2018bme, Nitz:2021uxj}.
+General relativity (GR) is the most widely recognized theory of gravity today.
+Its predictions have been extensively tested on Solar System scales and using gravitational waves emission by black holes (BHs) and binary pulsars \citep{Will:2014kxa, Will:2018bme, Nitz:2021uxj}.
 Until now, no significant deviation from GR has been detected in any of these observations.
-However, it is also known that beyond the regime one can currently test with experiments, GR is generally an ill-behaved theory.
+However, it is also known that beyond the regime we are currently able to test experimentally, GR is generally considered insufficient.

-Cosmological observations indicate an expanding Universe whose acceleration can only be explained by introducing \textit{ad hoc} a cosmological constant, which currently lacks a theoretical explanation and raises several issues~\citep{Weinberg:1988cp, Peebles:2002gy}.
-Other observational evidences, such as the rotational curve of galaxies~\citep{1985ApJ...295..305V, Salucci:2018hqu} or gravitational lensing effects \citep{Massey:2010hh} show the presence of a dark massive component of the Universe whose nature is still unknown.

-Furthermore, it is well known that GR lacks a quantum description at high-energy scales, and several attempts have been made to create a theory valid at all scales (for a review on the state-of-the-art see, e.g., ~\cite{2011arXiv1108.3269E, 2023arXiv230213047K}).
+Cosmological observations indicate an expanding Universe whose acceleration can only be explained by introducing a cosmological constant ad hoc, which lacks a solid theoretical explanation and raises several issues~\citep{Weinberg:1988cp, Peebles:2002gy}.
+Other observational evidence, such as the rotational curve of galaxies~\citep{1985ApJ...295..305V, Salucci:2018hqu} or gravitational lensing effects \citep{Massey:2010hh} indicate the presence of a dark massive component of the Universe, whose nature is still unknown.
+Furthermore, it is well known that GR lacks a quantum description at high-energy scales and several attempts have been made to create a theory valid at all scales (for a review on the state-of-the-art approaches, see, e.g., ~\cite{2011arXiv1108.3269E, 2023arXiv230213047K}).

-One way to address these inconsistencies between theory and experiments is to directly modify GR, giving rise to a plethora of possible Extended Theories of Gravity (ETG).